 - Remember that weaning is a very personal decision that each family needs to make for themselves.
 There’s no one right way or right time!

 - Wait to wean to cow’s milk until a child has turned one.
+(You can do water in a sippy cup before then though.)

 - Always choose whole milk for a toddler since they need higher fat content in the food that they eat.